josegcpa/tf_implementations/README.md

-# Implementations of deep-learning networks in tensorflow
+# Implementations of deep learning networks for computer vision in tensorflow

 Tensorflow (tf) implementations of: